LalitKolhe0/BillyBot/README.md

-# BillyBot - HR Policy Chatbot
+# BillyBot - Knowledge Base Chatbot

-A modern HR policy chatbot with both React frontend and Streamlit interfaces, built with Ollama and Chroma for document retrieval and question answering.
+A modern knowledge base chatbot with both React frontend and Streamlit interfaces, built with Ollama and Chroma for document retrieval and question answering.

 ## Features

-- 🤖 **AI-Powered Chat**: Ask questions about HR policies using Ollama LLM
+- 🤖 **AI-Powered Chat**: Ask questions about knowledge base using Ollama LLM
-- 📄 **PDF Upload**: Drag-and-drop interface for uploading policy documents
+- 📄 **PDF Upload**: Drag-and-drop interface for uploading documents
 - ⚙️ **Configurable Settings**: Adjust models, chunk sizes, and retrieval parameters
 - 🎨 **Modern UI**: Beautiful, responsive interface built with React and Tailwind CSS
 - 🔍 **Vector Search**: Powered by Chroma for semantic document retrieval